-3.a. right to sell foreign currency (buying of EUR put option)
+3.a. right to buy foreign currency (buying of EUR call option)

-When you buy a EUR put option, your company will acquire the right to sell foreign currency on a specific delivery date and at a specific strike rate, both set in advance, provided that on the expiry date the spot rate is below the strike rate.
-Similarly to a forward deal, this option will give you complete protection at the level of the strike rate against the appreciation of the forint.
+When you buy a EUR call option, your company will acquire the right to buy foreign currency on a specific delivery date and at a specific strike rate, both set in advance, provided that on the expiry date the spot rate is above the strike rate.
+Similarly to a forward deal, this option will give you complete protection at the level of the strike rate against the depreciation of the forint.

-If on the expiry date the spot rate is above the strike rate, your company will have a right to sell euros at the spot rate prevailing on expiry but the company will not exercise this right.
-This means that, as opposed to a forward agreement, buying a EUR put option gives your company the possibility to derive 100% benefit from a potential appreciation of the forint (above the strike rate).
-In return for this benefit the option comes at a price paid by the buyer of the option in the form of a premium upon concluding the deal.
+If on the expiry date the spot rate is lower than the strike rate, your company will have a right to buy euros at the spot rate prevailing on expiry but you will not exercise this right.
+This means that, as opposed to a forward agreement, buying a EUR call option gives your company the possibility to derive 100% benefit from a potential appreciation of the forint (below the strike rate).
+In return for this benefit, the option comes at a price, paid by the buyer of the option in the form of a premium upon concluding the deal.
 In contrast to a forward deal, then, if you buy an option, your potential foreign exchange loss is limited to the amount of the option premium.

 Costs and revenues of the underlying exposure can compensate both the potential gains and losses of the deal, as long as the company assesses its underlying exposure and market situation properly.

 The deals are made in order to stabilize the results, not to realise standalone financial gain.

-example: a Hungarian exporter expects to receive a year from now EUR 100 000 in revenues.
-Let us assume that the current spot rate is 290 EUR/HUF, and the one-year forward rate is 302 EUR/HUF.
-Because the company expects that on the expiry date the spot rate will be much more advantageous than the forward rate, and because in order to achieve an appropriate profit margin it wants to avoid by all means having to sell euros on the expiry date at an exchange rate worse than the forward rate, it buys a European type EUR call option at a strike rate of 302 EUR/HUF (equalling the forward rate).
-The premium charged for buying the EUR put option is 3.50% of the notional, or else 302 3.50% = 10.57 HUF per EUR, payable when the deal is concluded.
-Taking into account the option premium paid, this company will realise on expiry an exchange rate that is the same as the regular forward rate at the exchange rate level of (302 + 10.57=) 312.57.
-(In this example we ignored that the premium should carry interest as well.).
+example: a Hungarian importer expects to incur, a year from now, EUR 100 000 in expenses.
+Let us assume that the current spot exchange rate is 290 EUR/HUF, and the one-year forward rate is 302 EUR/HUF.
+Because the company expects that on the expiry date the spot rate will be much more advantageous than the forward rate, and because in order to achieve an appropriate profit margin it wants to avoid by all means having to buy euros on the expiry date at an exchange rate worse than the forward rate, it buys a European type EUR call option at a strike rate of 302 EUR/HUF (equalling the forward rate).
+The premium charged for buying the EUR call option is 3.50% of the notional, or else 302 3.50% = 10.57 HUF per EUR, payable when the deal is concluded.

+Taking into account the option premium paid, this company will realise on expiry an exchange rate that is the same as the regular forward rate if on the expiry date the exchange rate level is (302 - 10.57 =) 291.43.
+(In this example we ignored that the premium should carry interest as well).

-The option's strike rate may be different from the forward rate available for the given tenor.
+The option's strike rate may be different from the forward rate available for given tenor.
 In that case the option premium will be different as well.